Foremost power: History

 The label of foremost power has been given to different empires that even co-existed at their peak.
 This can be explained by the fact that different scholars work on different sources and have different perspectives on what makes an empire the world's most powerful.
-For the first century, the term has been applied to both the Roman Empire and the Han Chinese Empire.
-These two empires covered a similar amount of territory and had a similar population.
+For the first century, the term has been applied to the Roman Empire, which governed much of the ancient world for over five centuries, giving the city of Rome the nickname of Caput Mundi (Head of the world).

+Giovanni Botero, one of the first scholars of international relations, identified the Papacy, head of the Roman Catholic church, as the foremost power of the Renaissance and Counter-Reformation era.

-In reference to the 16th and 17th centuries, when globalization emerged, the term has been applied to a variety of empires including the Ming Chinese Empire, the Portuguese Empire, the Spanish Empire, their Iberian Union, the Habsburg Empire as a whole, and the Islamic Gunpowder empires of Ottoman Turkey, Mughal India, and Safavid Iran.
-The Holy Roman Empire and the Kingdom of France were also often considered the foremost powers in Europe, due to their size and population, even if they lacked a global empire comparable to that of other European nations.
-The Kingdom of England and the Dutch Republic, rising in Europe and globally, have also been described as the "foremost powers" of this period.
-Giovanni Botero, one of the first scholars of international relations, identified instead the Papacy as the foremost power of the Renaissance and Counter-Reformation era.
+In reference to the 16th and 17th centuries, when globalization emerged, the term has been applied to a variety of states including: the empires of Portugal, Spain, and their Iberian Union, and later that of the Netherlands, which all ventured out from Europe to establish colonies in the Americas, Africa and Asia; the Austrian Habsburgs in Europe; the Ottomans, Mughals and Safavids in the Middle East and Central Asia; and the Ming dynasty in the Far East.

+During the 19th and early 20th centuries, Britain emerged as a foremost power, driven by its vast colonial empire and industrial prowess.
+Its naval supremacy, exemplified by the Royal Navy, ensured control over crucial trade routes and maritime dominance.

 During the Cold War, the term has been applied to both the United States and the Soviet Union.
 The concept of superpower, developed in order to describe these two nations and (earlier) the British Empire, became more common than that of foremost power largely because it was not possible to identity a single hegemonic force in global affairs.
 This can be considered true for most of history as well.